freaug/ART3400/lab_processing/week_two/readme.md

 }
 ```

+## Circle Square In Class (~10 mins)

+Let's make a simple sketch that uses boolean logic to determine what we are drawing on screen.

+* Create a sketch of any size
+* using mouseX draw a circle in the middle of the screen if the x position of the mouse is less than the center of your sketch
+* using mouseX draw a square in the middle of the screen if the x position of the mouse is greater than the center on your sketch

+#### Save

+save this sketch as lastname_firstname_inclass4

 ### else if

 Else if is the final piece of conditional logic.
 This allows us to expand our program logic to many possible code blocks to execute.